Placement in the field: Environmental, sustainability and renovation Work / Group Management

 Insurance: not provided.
 You have to get a health and accident insurance for your stay in Iceland.

 Desired Profile: 22 years old +.
-Course of studies: Particular field of studies or defined subjects are not set.
+Course of studies: People with education in the field of sustainability or environmental science.
 WF would like to host someone motivated to work for an NGO promoting environmental and peace oriented activities.

 Linguistic skills: English spoken and written needed.
 Other languages are seen as an advantage.